jhconning/jhconning.github.io/notes/Publications.md

 - Prêt de groupe, aléa moral et création d'une garantie sociale, _Revue d'Économie du Développement_ 10(2), 65-101, 1997.

 ## Working Papers

-Financial Intermediation and Contracts
-The Costs of Commitment: present-bias, consumer protection, and firm ownership forms, with Karna Basu Monitoring by Peers or by Delegates?
-Joint Liability Loans under Moral Hazard.
-Social Finance, with Jonathan Morduch
-Pirates and Moneylenders: Product market competition and the depth of lending relationships in a rural market in Chile Property Rights and Political Economy
-Enclosure, distribution and efficiency, with Matt J. Baker On the Causes of Slavery or Serfdom and the Roads to Agrarian Capitalism: Domar's Hypothesis Revisited Latifundia Economics
-Impact Evaluation for Land Property Rights Reforms (with Partha Deb).
-Other papers in the Doing Impact Evaluation series.
-The Russian Mir (with Aleksandr Michuda)
-Managing Economic Insecurity in El Salvador: Asset ownership and household labor market adjustment. (with Pedro Olinto and Alvaro Trigueros).
-Mixing and Matching Loans: An empirical analysis of credit rationing and Spillovers in a Rural Credit Market in Chile, Class Position and Economic Behavior: Selective Separability in a two factor household model. (with Jean-Louis Arcand).